Nonprofit-Exchange-Hub/web-app/server/test/E2ETESTING.md

 - At the moment, you may have to create it manually, but in the future, it should be auto-created for the dev environment

 ## Important Notes
-Use inmutable objects when testing or use a function that returns an new object everytime to avoid getting a dirty test by mutating a stub.
+Use immutable objects when testing or use a function that returns an new object everytime to avoid getting a dirty test by mutating a stub.
 Add stubs in `server/test/stubs`.

 If you have to create a new e2e test, see the `test/users/users.controller.e2e-spec.ts` test as guide on how to set up the tests.
 Especially this line - REFERENCE: